ivogeorg/msl-clang-003/README.md

 1. Practice development in the C programming language.
 2. Learn to manage (allocate/deallocate) dynamic memory (aka memory on the heap/free store).
 3. Get a feel for the memory management overhead in an operating system.
+4. Get a basic understanding of the operation of `malloc` and the heap.
-4. Practice working with a variety of data structures.
+5. Practice working with a variety of data structures.
-5. Practice programming with pointers.
+6. Practice programming with pointers.
-6. Prepare for the development of the [Pintos](http://pintos-os.org/) projects.
+7. Prepare for the development of the [Pintos](http://pintos-os.org/) projects.
-7. Develop good coding style.
+8. Develop good coding style.